tomohiko-mizutani/RHHP/README.md

 Tomohiko Mizutani, Refinement of Hottopixx Method for Nonnegative Matrix Factorization Under Noisy Separability, SIAM Journal on Matrix Analysis and Applications, 43(3):1029-1057, 2022.

 ## Requirement
 You need to install CPLEX, and include the path of the directiry in which you placed it.
-See the file "run_rhhp.m".
+See the file 'run_rhhp.m'.

 ## Quick Start
 The following command runs RHHP for a noisy separable matrix  $A = W H + N$ of size d $\times$ n with factorization rank r.